LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

-- The degree incorporates significant research experience into the curriculum.
+- The degree incorporates extensive research experience into the curriculum.
+Most students work on their independent research projects for two or more semesters and present their research data at scientific meetings.
 Employers and medical school officials agree this experience is one of the most important considerations for hiring in the life sciences or admission to medical school.

 - Faculty members are actively engaged in research with students, taking advantage of Grand Valley's state-of-the-art research equipment.

 - Campus is located in West Michigan, which is quickly developing into an important center for biotechnology research, industry, and education.